Bangudae Petroglyphs: Land animals

 Most of the land animals are shown in a side view, which can best express the shape of four-limbed land animals.
-Some species can be classified according to the shape of body, skin patterns, the length of tail and legs, and the shoulder line.
-These include sika deer, red deer, musk deer, roe deer, and water deer, most of which were deeply valued as a prey for the hunting.
+Some species can be classified according to the shape of body, skin patterns, the length of the tail and legs, and the shoulder line.
+These include sika deer, red deer, musk deer, roe deer, and water deer, most of which were deeply valued as prey for the hunting.
+For instance, the roe deer is depicted with a more angular rump compared to other species of deer, and the water deer—an endemic species of the Korean Peninsula—is portrayed with a relatively rounded shape.